The committee shall be responsible for:

 Chemical and Engineering News Editorial Board

-The following shall be the operational responsibilities of the Chemical & Engineering News Editorial Board: (12/8/96)
+The following shall be the responsibilities of the C&EN Editorial Board: (12/2/16)

-- The Editorial Board shall meet at least twice a year (once at each national ACS meeting); additional meetings may be scheduled at the discretion of the Chair, or at the request of any five members of the Editorial Board.
+(b) The Editorial Board shall meet at least twice a year, if practicable once at each national ACS meeting.
+Additional meetings may be scheduled at the discretion of the Chair or at the written request to the Chair by any five members of the Editorial Board.

-- The Editorial Board shall recommend to the Committee on Publications editorial policy and general guidelines for C&EN.
+(c) The Editorial Board shall advise the Committee on Publications on matters of editorial policy and recommend general operational guidelines for the publication of C&EN.

-- The Editorial Board shall advise the editor of C&EN on matters of editorial policy, and shall respond to the editor’s requests for guidance.
+(d) The Editorial Board shall advise the Editor-in-Chief of C&EN on matters of editorial policy, and shall respond to the Editor-in-Chief’s requests for guidance.

-- When requested, the Editorial Board shall serve as a mediation board for adjudication of conflicts between the editor and members, Sections, Divisions, or other official units of the SOCIETY.
+(g) When requested, the Editorial Board shall serve to mediate conflicts and shall be authorized to adjudicate disputes between the C&EN Editor-in-Chief and Society members, Sections, Divisions, or other official units of the SOCIETY.

 Membership of the Chemical & Engineering News Editorial Board